Call:(08) 9250 4575

-Nothing can survive without water - and in summer, it is vital to your garden!
+Nothing can survive without water - and in summer in Perth, it is vital to your garden!
 Here are some great basics to keep in mind:

 1. Water the Roots.
 This means the water will penetrate the soil where it's needed.
 Wetting the foliage may in fact promote fungal disease, so keep it on the ground, and make sure it can permeate below the mulch.

 2. How much and how often?
 As a general rule, young plants need less water, more often while established trees need more water, less often.
 A good, deep watering once a week should be enough for established trees and shrubs, while young seedlings may need water twice a day.

 3. Watch the weather.
 On very hot and windy days, you may need to give your plants an additional water to replace soil moisture lost through transpiration.
 On cooler and cloudy days, leaves don't lose as much moisture, so you may be able to cut back.

 4. Health Check.
 If your plants aren't looking healthy in summer - inadequate moisture may be the problem.
 But before making assumptions, dig a hole to at least a spade's depth and check.
 If the soil feels damp, then moisture is probably not the issue.
 Do some detective work, ask for advice and try to get to what may be causing the lack of vigour.
 Make sure your plants aren't getting TOO MUCH water - especially if you have underlying clay, or have used root barrier, or have a wicking bed.
 Plants need air in the soil too, and if roots are waterlogged, they will literally drown.